judeclark19/judeclark19/README.md

   - 🕸️ [develop-this.com](https://www.develop-this.com/)
 - ✏️ The programming language I use most is ...
   -  HTML and CSS
-- 🗓️ I host free online events on the [DevelopThis](https://www.develop-this.com/) server teaching Next.js best practices most Tuesday nights at 8PM E
+- 🗓️ I host free online events on the [DevelopThis](https://www.develop-this.com/) server most Tuesday nights at 8PM E
 - 💬 Ask me about
   - RuPaul's Drag Race
 - 📫 How to reach me: ...